User Authentication with CIBA

 Step 8: Auth0 receives user response after the flow completes

-If the user rejects the push request, you should receive the following response:
+If the user rejects the push request, Auth0 returns an error response like the following to the client application:

 {